 Proter & Gamble Connect + Develop — An open innovation programme where P&G is looking to work with startups that have patented technology in a number of areas, including beauty and personal grooming

 Large corporations have tried innovating internally for years, but often with little success.
+Corporate innovation initiatives unfortunately have a tendency to fail.
 The latest approach is to launch “open innovation programmes” where corporations partner with startups through accelerators, trading mentoring for a ringside view of the latest tech.

 “The Kardashians have changed the market.
 The beauty market is changing really fast because of digital — it is changing all the rules.
 L’Oreal is working with startups like us to understand digital changes,” says Garcia-Janin.